Offshore Areas Mineral Rules 2026

 Under the amended law: -

-• Mining rights are granted through the competitive bidding (auction)
+• Mining rights are granted through competitive bidding (auction)

 • Applies to both production leases and composite licences